openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 primitives and classes.
-Boxing purported to fill this gap, but in doing so, it created new gaps of its own -- syntactic (having to convert between `int` and `Integer`), semantic (converting back and forth doesn't always mean the same thing, primarily because boxes have accidental object identity), and performance (boxing is expensive, again in part because of accidental object identity).
+Boxing purported to fill this gap, but in doing so, it created new gaps of its own -- syntactic (having to convert between `int` and `Integer`), semantic (converting back and forth doesn't always mean the same thing, because boxes have accidental object identity), and performance (boxing is expensive, again in part because of accidental object identity.)
 Autoboxing may paper over the syntactic gap, but the semantic and performance gaps remain.

 Given that boxing seems to involved in all of the problems, it might be tempting to say "then let's just get rid of boxing", but of course such "bold" thinking skips over the hard part of having a clear story of what to replace it with.
-Instead, we restore order by generalizing primitives to be full classes, called _primitive classes_, but special classes that lack object identity.
+Instead, we restore order by generalizing primitives to be full classes, called _primitive classes_, but special classes that lack object identity -- and therefore which are more amenable to optimization by the JVM.

 Then we upgrade (or downgrade, depending on your perspective) the existing primitives and their wrappers to be primitive classes.
 We can allow users to